Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Boise State has combined with its opponents to score more than 51 points in three of six games this season.
+- Boise State and its opponents have combined to score more than 51.5 points in three of six games this season.

-- The combined points per game average of the two teams, 64.2, is 13.2 points greater than Saturday's over/under.

-- These two squads combine to surrender 38 points per game, 13 fewer than this contest's over/under.
+- The two teams combine to score 64.2 points per game, 12.7 more than the over/under in this contest.

-- Broncos games this season feature an average total of 61.8 points, a number 10.8 points higher than Saturday's over/under.
+- The 38 combined points per game that these two squads have allowed this season are 13.5 fewer than the 51.5 over/under in this contest.

 Boise State Stats and Trends

-- In Boise State's six games this year, it has four wins against the spread.
+- In Boise State's six games this season, it has four wins against the spread.

-- The Broncos have been favored by 4 points or more three times this season and have covered the spread in two of them.
+- The Broncos have been favored by 3.5 points or more four times this season and have covered the spread in two of them.

-- Boise State's games this year have hit the over on two of six set point totals (33.3%).

-- Boise State is 4-2 against the spread and 3-3 overall this season when the team notches more than 16.2 points.
+- Boise State is 4-2 against the spread and 3-3 overall this season when the team puts up more than 16.2 points.

-- In games that Boise State churns out over 280.8 yards, the team is 4-2 against the spread and 3-3 overall.
+- Boise State is 4-2 against the spread and 3-3 overall when the team piles up more than 280.8 yards.

-- The Broncos have turned the ball over eight times this season, one fewer than the Falcons have forced (9).
+- The Broncos have eight giveaways this season, while the Falcons have nine takeaways .

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.